IBM/aspera-cli/docs/README.md

 | `override`  | yes/[no] | Override existing default preset name for the plugin, if it exists. |
 | `key_path`  | path     | Path to private key for JWT.                                        |

-Other plugin-specific options can be provided to the wizard, such as `--username`, and so on They will be added to the [Option Preset](#option-preset) created by the wizard.
+Other plugin-specific options can be provided to the wizard, such as `--username`.
+They are added to the [Option Preset](#option-preset) created by the wizard.

 The simplest invocation is: